Walnux/ArrowDocuments/README.md

 The application is combined with the tailored single task kernel running on the lightweight Virtual Machine.

+Arrow is designed basing on the [**Application Centrialized Top Down**](/path/to/topdown) design philosophy.

-With Arrow you can run the application on cloud, edge computing and native computer safely, simply and swiftly.
+Applications can be run as Arrows on cloud, edge computing and native computer safely, simply and swiftly.

 **Arrow services** is a set of tools to run and manage Arrows